Treating asthma in children under 5

 Common asthma signs and symptoms in children under 5 include:

-- Trouble breathing
+- Trouble breathing or shortness of breath

 - A tight, uncomfortable feeling in the chest